Tommy Pham Preview, Player Props: Diamondbacks vs. Mets

-Tommy Pham -- with a slugging percentage of .524 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks against the New York Mets, with Jose Quintana on the hill, on September 11 at 7:10 PM ET.
+Tommy Pham -- with a slugging percentage of .628 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks versus the New York Mets, with Jose Butto on the mound, on September 12 at 7:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Cubs.
+He collected two extra-base hits in his last appearance (3-for-5 with a double, a home run and an RBI) against the Mets.

 Tommy Pham Game Info & Props vs. the Mets